code-econ/awesome-econ/README.md

   - [VS code](https://code.visualstudio.com/) open source text editor by Microsoft.
     - I find that using the notebook in the browser is better than the notebook inside VScode

+## Maintaining environments

+This is the first required piece.
+The following resources help with portability of your code.

+ - [conda](https://docs.conda.io/en/latest/) is a the goto package manager for data-science.
+It supports all platform, and provides binaries so you don't need tool chains installed.
+It also doesn't require admin right on the machine.
+It supports all languages like julia, R, go, rust and of course python
+  - [conda-build](https://docs.conda.io/projects/conda-build/en/latest/) allows to port a conda environment prepared on one machine to another.
+  - [mamba](https://github.com/mamba-org/mamba) is a drop-in replacement for conda that is faster.
+- [Nix](https://nixos.org/download.html) is a manage it all manager.
+It requires admin rights.

+Container approach: think of these as thin virtual machine.
+This is the easier to port as long as the host machine has the ability to run containers.

+- [docker](https://www.docker.com/) is an industry standard for portable code.
+- [singularity](https://sylabs.io/singularity) is probably where academia will converge.

+Some language specific package and environment managers:

+ - [julia](https://pkgdocs.julialang.org/v1.2/environments/) natively supports environment.
+It's really great.
+It can be hard however to relocate an environment.
+ - [pdm](https://pdm.fming.dev/) is a recent python enivronment manager, compared to the king of the gender `npm`
+ - [peotry](https://python-poetry.org/) is a very friendly python environment manager.
+Makes is easy to upload package to pip

 ## DataFrames

  - Julia